ostermanj/pubsub-setter/readme.md

 Helper methods on top of npm package pubsub-js.
 Set, cancel, and keep track of PubSub subscriptions.
 Each subscription gets a unique token; alerts developers to duplicate subscriptions.
 Allows setting many subcriptions with one function call.

+## Change from last version

+`setSubs()` no longer creates hashed token for keeping track of subscriptions.
+Use pubsub.js's native methods instead.
+This fixes `token already in use` errors.

 ## Methods

 `logSubs()` : log the collection of subscriptions